redinusa/QTAutoUpdate/readme.md

 after update. so pass the argc to QTAutoUpdate.exe which you intend to pass to app.exe.

 of cource, if you want to start app.exe first, you can modify the source code in your way

+## notice
+Although i decribed the usage on windows system, actually it's a cross-platform tool coded by QT.
+So the files inside QTAutoUpdate/bin may be the same with your own app dependent.
+If so, try use the same QT version.